interactiveaudiolab/VocalImitationSet/README.md

 This dataset was supported by NSF Grant 1617497.

 ## Sound category structure
-The sound categories are based on the Google AudioSet ontology.
-Some sound categories that are not imitable, such as *guitar amplifier*, or music genres were removed.
-We finally selected 302 different sound categories from the Audioset ontology and collected audio recordings of each categories from Freesound.
-A single high-quality recording was selected for each category, which means we selected 302 recordings to be imitated.
-The list of included sound categories is in `reference_audio_categories.txt`.
+The sound classes are based on the Google AudioSet ontology.
+Some sound classes that are not imitable, such as *guitar amplifier*, or music genres were removed.
+We finally selected 302 different sound classes from the Audioset ontology and collected audio recordings of each classes from Freesound.
+A single high-quality recording was selected for each class, which means we selected 302 recordings to be imitated.
+The list of included sound classes is in `original_recordings_classes.txt`.

 ## Vocal imitation collection method
 We collected crowd-sourced vocal imitations through Amazon Mechanical Turk using the VocalSketch data collection interface presented in [1].